Royce Williams Finally Gets His Medal of Honor

 On 18 November 1952, Lieutenant E. Royce Williams climbed into the cockpit of a Grumman F9F-5 Panther on the deck of USS Oriskany, off the coast of North Korea, and went looking for trouble.
-Forty-five minutes later he came back with two engines, one wing on fire, no hydraulics, 263 holes in his fuselage, and the four MiG-15 kills that should have made him the highest-scoring American naval aviator of the Korean War.
+Forty-five minutes later he came back with his only engine on fire, no hydraulics, 263 holes in his fuselage, and the four MiG-15 kills that should have made him the highest-scoring American naval aviator of the Korean War.

 The Navy classified the entire engagement.
 Williams was sworn to secrecy.
 For the next half-century, he could not tell his wife, his brothers, his children, or his squadron.
 The official record showed one confirmed kill and a Silver Star.